 - While working in a company in whatever capacity, did you notice that you work better alone?
 Getting better results with no or very little help from your officemates?

-- Do you make decisions, big and small on your own?
+- Do you make decisions, big and small, on your own?

 - Are you averse to partnerships or joint ventures or investors putting in money into your business and encroaching into the management of your business?

-- Are you a jack of all trades always learning the different aspects of a business, like financing, or marketing, or administration or promotions to boost your level of intelligence, business-wise?
+- Are you a jack of all trades, always learning the different aspects of a business, like financing, or marketing, or administration, or promotions, to boost your level of intelligence, business-wise?

-- Do you manage your finances, make decisions and enjoy working generally on your own?
+- Do you manage your finances, make decisions, and generally enjoy working on your own?

 If you answered yes to most (or all) of these questions, then definitely you have some solopreneur in yourself.